+The Azores islands, located in the Mid-Atlantic are a group of 9 islands belonging to Portugal and are located about 90 minutes plane ride from the Capital of Portugal, Lisbon.
+Here they say time stands still with a quaint agriculture-based society and modern Europe flair intertwine to create these magical densely populated islands.
+The Azores has recently become a tourist destination for international travelers with many new hotels and restaurants being opened throughout the island, while still preserving the nature and unique lifestyle of these small islands.
+The Azores has a population of 250,000 with 140,000 of those residents living on the island of Sao Miguel.
+The Azores are known for their unique beauty, preserved culture, and ancient traditions that make this a year-round favorite for travelers and vacation homeowners alike.
+The 9 islands of the Azores are all very unique and all value the common bond of preservation and Nature.
+The Islands are as follows: Santa Maria, Sao Miguel, Terceira, Sao Jorge, Faial, Pico, Graciosa, Horta & Flores.
+Each one of these islands can be whatever you want to make them as long as you have the love of nature in your veins since these islands are very isolated being located in the Mid-Atlantic and although the land of eternal spring it can become slightly chilly in the winter months with rain being the common theme of the winter.
+That is how all the islands flourish with their unique flora with the delicate balance of sunlight, fertile volcanic soil, and the perfect amount of rain.
 If you are deciding on getting a second home in the Azores or a vacation rental then there are some things you may want to consider before purchasing or building your dream property in paradise.
-The Azores islands are part of the Euro-Zone region and are the westernmost part of the Euro-Zone region.
-The transformation of the Euro from the Escudo in the early 2000’s have led to a titter-totter effect on the local population with many things increasing in price relative to the past Escudo.
+The Azores islands are part of the Euro-Zone region and are the westernmost part of the region.
+The transformation of the Euro from the Escudo in the early 2000s has led to a titter-totter effect on the local population with many things increasing in price relative to the past Escudo.
 However, this has allowed a real estate market to thrive where housing values also have gone up.
 The homeowners before the transformation to the Euro benefited greatly from now selling there homes or properties in Euro’s allowing the price to be higher, however the same is true for purchasing a home, the property is now sold in Euro’s making it harder and more expensive for the locals to be able to move out and buy their own home in early adulthood.

 The Azores are a safe eco-friendly group of islands, where the people and the land live hand in hand.
 It is a great place to get off the beaten path and relax with countless natural hot water volcanic pools, crystal clear lagoons, and safe clean beaches.
 This is becoming a place for those who just want to get away and enjoy Mother Nature and all her glory.
 A safe place to retire and very accessible to both North America and mainland Europe by daily flights leaving with numerous airlines flying both in and out of the region.
-A modern-day health sector with hospitals located on all of the 9 islands are making these a new favorite with the baby boomers who want peace of mind and security in their retirement.
+A modern-day health sector with hospitals located on all of the 9 islands is making these a new favorite with the baby boomers who want peace of mind and security in their retirement.

-A short 4-hour direct flight out of Boston and 5 hours from Toronto make these islands an escape in Paradise where you can go and enjoy your second home or vacation home and relax whenever you want knowing you have access daily to both the Europe and North America.
+A short 4-hour direct flight out of Boston and 5 hours from Toronto make these islands an escape in Paradise where you can go and enjoy your second home or vacation home and relax whenever you want knowing you have access daily to both Europe and North America.